-This results upon notification from the Department of Family Services that you are in arrears of \$5,000 or more for 90 consecutive days.
+This results upon notification from the Department of Family Services (DFS) that you are in arrears of \$5,000 or more for 90 consecutive days.
 The suspension will remain in effect until notification is received from DFS that the person has complied in full or has entered into an approved payment plan, and a \$5 reinstatement fee is paid.

-Restricted Class RC/RM License Suspension
+Am I Eligible for Limited Driving Restricted Class RC/RM License Suspension